-For thousands of years, qi gong (pronounced chee gung) has been practiced in China to create health and well-being by balancing and boosting the body’s natural energy.
-Combining breathing, movement and meditation, qi gong has been used to remove blockages to the body’s energy flow and energize the organs to enhance physical and emotional health.
-This is done in accordance with the principles of traditional Chinese medicine, which includes other practices such as Tai Chi and methods, such as acupuncture.
+For thousands of years, qi gong (pronounced chee gung) has been practiced in China to balance and enhance the body’s natural energy.
+Using a combination of breathing, movement and meditation, qi gong can remove blockages to the body’s energy flow and energize the organs for improved physical and emotional health.
+This practice is based on the tenets of traditional Chinese medicine, which includes other practices such as Tai Chi and methods, such as acupuncture.

 Meditation is a key component of qigong practice.
 Through meditation, qigong activates and guides the body’s energy, allowing body and mind to work together to benefit the practitioner.

 A 2013 article in The Wall Street Journal, “The Intriguing Health Benefits of Qigong,” reported that recent studies of qigong found that qigong improved cancer patients’ quality of life, helped fight depression, improve balance and lower blood pressure.
 And a recent comprehensive review of the health benefits of Qigong and Tai Chi* cautiously noted that, though some health benefits were reported across the board and others needed more research, “The evidence suggests that a wide range of health benefits accrues in response to (Qigong and Tai Chi)” including bone health, cardiopulmonary fitness and related biomarkers, physical function, falls prevention and balance, general quality of life and patient-reported outcomes, immunity, anxiety and depression.